1. Know the Rules

 When in doubt, look it up.
 When not in doubt, look it up.
 Don’t be content with spell-checking programs; check not only definitions of words, phrases and expressions but also their connotations.
 When discussing a person, place, or thing, don’t simply double-check the spelling and treatment of the term; reacquaint yourself with the person, place, or thing to confirm or correct your impression that the reference is appropriate for the content.
 (And check your facts.)

-7 Responses to “3 Tips for Careful Writers”
+7 thoughts on “3 Tips for Careful Writers”

 I’d add a fourth tip.